jonnn9/shh-passwd-manager/README.md

-# 🤐🔒 `Shh` Password Manager
+# 🤐🔒 `shh` Password Manager

 Managing passwords doesn't have to be a hassle anymore!
-With **Shh**, your passwords are securely stored and easily accessible whenever you need them.
+With **shh**, your passwords are securely stored and easily accessible whenever you need them.

 ## How it Works 🛠️
 * **Simple Setup**: Define your path to the database file and your secret encryption key in your `.env` file.